 5f) Picture of a person—candid, posed, or camera aware

-Same thing here!
-I’ve added a few more examples to give you some inspiration, but with your phone, you should have no trouble at all taking these shots.
-Take a short walk, snap some photos, and by the time you get back you should be ready to move on to the next requirement.
+Same thing here, you’ve got this!
+Take a short walk, snap some photos, and by the time you’re back, you should be ready to move on to the next requirement. 🙂

 6a) Crop your photograph.